-Clean up the egg stains as quickly as possible - newer stains are easier to remove than older ones.
-If the stain dries up and bakes in the sun, you might need to soften up the egg proteins.
-You can do this by soaking a rag in your cleaning agent of choice and holding it against the stain with a ladder.
+Clean up the egg as quickly as possible - newer stains are easier to remove than older ones.
+If the stain dries and bakes in the sun, you might need to soften up the egg proteins.
+Soak a rag in your cleaning agent of choice and holding it against the stain with a ladder.

 Use a tree trimmer tool to reach toilet paper stuck high in tree branches.
-If toilet paper gets stuck to your siding in school-bathroom-style spit-wad fashion, you can disengage it from your house without scraping your paint off by thoroughly soaking the toilet paper wads with soap and water and gently scrubbing them off with a soft-bristled brush.
+If TP gets stuck to your siding in school-bathroom-style spit-wad fashion, disengage it from your house without scraping off the paint by thoroughly soaking the toilet paper wads with soap and water, then gently scrubbing them off with a soft-bristled brush.
 You may be able to just spray them off with a garden hose.

-If a shaving cream fight happens on your driveway or sidewalk, have no fear, you can clean shaving cream stains from concrete.
+If a shaving cream fight happens on your driveway or sidewalk, have no fear.
 Hot water and laundry detergent should remove shaving cream stains from concrete, and also from your siding.

 The jury's out on the absolute best way to clean silly string from glass and painted surfaces.
 Remove it while it is wet.
 If it dries, I've heard that WD-40 will take it off.
-My guess is also that dish soap will.
-After oil spills in coastal areas, environmentalists use plain Dawn dish soap to clean oil off of wildlife.
+My guess is that dish soap will also.
+After oil spills in coastal areas, environmentalists use plain Dawn dish soap to clean oil off wildlife.
 It could probably clean other petroleum-based messes like silly string.